|Position:||Director of Student-Athlete Development|

 |High School:||Denham Springs HS|

-Mitchell remains one of the top scorers and rebounders in LSU history, finishing third all-time in points at 1,989, a 14.5 points per game average for 137 career games.
-He averaged 11.4 points in 2006 when as a freshman he was a member of LSU’s last NCAA Final Four team when he teamed with Baton Rouge products Tyrus Thomas, Glen Davis and Garrett Temple along with St. Martinsville’s Darrel Mitchell in a great storyline of players that had been on the court since they were youngsters.
+Mitchell remains one of the top scorers and rebounders in LSU history, still third all-time in points at 1,989, a 14.5 points per game average for 137 career games.
+He averaged 11.4 points in 2006 when as a freshman he was a member of LSU’s last NCAA Final Four team when he teamed with Baton Rouge products Tyrus Thomas, Glen Davis and Garrett Temple along with St. Martinsville’s Darrel Mitchell in a great storyline of players that had been on the court together since they were youngsters.

 Besides the NCAA Final Four year, he was also one of the players to capture multiple Southeastern Conference titles as part of the 2009 championship team.
 He was honored in March of 2017 as the SEC Legend representing LSU at the league basketball tournament.